Frankincense - Tradition, origin and health benefits of the resin

 What is frankincense?

 Frankincense comes from different species of Boswellia trees.
 They belong to the family of balsam trees (Burseraceae).
 Frankincense is mainly obtained from the varieties Boswellia sacra (Middle East), Boswellia papyrifera (Ethiopia, Eritrea), Boswellia serrata (India) and Boswellia frereana (Somalia).
-Most scientific studies have been carried out on the resin of the Indian species Boswellia serrata.
+Most scientific research has been carried out on the resin of the Indian species Boswellia serrata.
 Boswellia trees grow in tropical and subtropical areas and usually reach a height of up to 8 m.
 About 3–10 kg of resin can be harvested per tree annually (2, 3).

 The resin is obtained by scratching the bark of the frankincense tree.
 A white, viscous mass flows out and dries at the site of the injury.
 After drying, pearl-like resin is formed, which is then harvested.
 The natural function of the resin is to seal the injured area and prevent the penetration of harmful microorganisms and fungi.